forwardemail/email-templates/README.md

 ## Template Engine Options

-If your want to configure your template engine, just pass options.
+If you want to configure your template engine, just pass options.

 Want to use different opening and closing tags instead of the EJS's default `<%` and `%>`?.